14. Be open to reflecting, learning and changing as a teacher

 Requiring students to reflect on their own learning has been suggested as beneficial for students (12.2).
 In the context of Indigenous teaching, many of the academics interviewed felt strongly that teachers also need to be reflexive and open to change - in their attitudes as well as in their teaching strategies - if they are to be effective.

 Many of these experienced practitioners are remarkably candid about their own learning pathways and personal transformations over the years.
 Some have developed new skills in handling classroom differences of opinion, or in getting students more actively involved in learning experiences.
-Others have concluded that meeting the educational needs of Indigenous students does
+Others have concluded that meeting the educational needs of Indigenous students does not require those students to be taught 'in an Indigenous way'.

 As the diverse Approaches below illustrate, these exemplary practitioners differ in their strategies and in their thinking.
 However, like all good teachers they are constantly reflecting on, and evaluating their own practice in order to improve it.

-14.1 'You can't teach Indigenous students without knowing Indigenous history.
+history.
 But it's also about recognising your own values.'
 (Macquarie)

 14.3 [Asked if he had changed his practice over time] 'Immensely.
 I used to do the standard lecture format, with a 2 hour lecture and a one-hour tutorial - the normal pattern at this university.
 I now favour the use of film - it introduces Aboriginal people to them more directly.'
 (La Trobe)